wp-plugins/video-analytics-by-vidanalyticcom/readme.txt

 == Description ==

-The VidAnalytic Plugin is a companion analytics suite that provides bloggers with live tracking,  insightful data, and analysis of what videos are truly consumed on their sites.
+The VidAnalytic Plugin is a video analytics suite that provides bloggers with live tracking,  insightful data, and analysis of what videos are truly consumed on their sites.
 It allows you to track all your embedded videos on all your sites' pages without making any changes to any templates or the need for special shortcodes.

 VidAnalytic also provides an admin dashboard login with access to detailed video statistics.
 The dashboard also allows for deeper analysis of metadata derived from all your user engagement.

 Read through the list of all the features below to get a feeling of what this plugin can do.
 All of the features are enabled natively.

 = Features =

+* YouTube Analytics, Vimeo Analytics, and Dailymotion Analytics all in one simple plugin
 * Automatic tracking of all embeds without having to make changes to your templates.
 * Supports tracking for single domain, multiple top-level domains, and subdomains.
 * Create channels to track multiple sites.